pysal/splot/README.md

 ### Installing dependencies:

-splot is compatible with `Python` 3.6 or later and depends on `geopandas` 0.4.0 or later and `matplotlib` 2.2.2 or later.
+splot is compatible with `Python` 3.6 and 3.7 and depends on `geopandas` 0.4.0 or later and `matplotlib` 2.2.2 or later.

 splot also uses
 * `numpy`